 In the wake of the Cold War many Eastern European countries commenced a vigorous reconstruction of their national identity.
-For numerous countries formally allied with the Soviet Union, it was expressed through at times dramatic ruptures with their history and renewed aspirations for self-determination or integration in a greater European project as well as NATO.
-Consequently, western powers quickly proclaimed themselves as victors and approached the changing global landscape as a zero-sum game, arguably giving rise to a number of conflicts in the Caucasus.
+For numerous countries, formally allied with the Soviet Union, it was expressed through at times dramatic ruptures with their past and renewed aspirations for self-determination or integration in a greater European project as well as NATO.
+Western powers quickly proclaimed themselves “victors” and approached the changing global landscape as a zero-sum game - arguably giving rise to a number of conflicts in the Caucasus.

 In 2008, Georgia became engulfed in yet another short but intensive armed conflict with Russia over the northern province of South Ossetia.
-The hostilities were sparked by Georgia’s ever closer relations to the EU and NATO and South Ossetian proclaimed independence.
+The hostilities were sparked by Georgia’s ever closer relations to the EU and NATO.

-While the armed hostilities only lasted for a couple of days, the effects are felt to this day.
+While the hostilities only lasted for a couple of days, the effects are felt to this day.
 The impact is especially stark for the people living along the disputed boundary lines and those displaced or isolated from their land.
-In some cases the boundary cuts across houses and farm land property.
-People can easily become detained on grounds of alleged illegal crossing.
+In some cases, the boundary cuts across houses and farmland and people can easily become detained on grounds of alleged illegal crossing.
 More significant yet, protracted displacement has in many cases resulted in chronic poverty due to lack of adequate livelihood and often precarious living conditions.
-For numerous conflict affected communities, it is hope that keeps people from permanently settling or fully endorsing a life in a “new reality”.
+For numerous conflict-affected communities, it is hope that keeps people from permanently settling or fully endorsing a life in a “new reality”.

 Georgia is a land of unearthly beauty.
 It is said that God had initially reserved it for himself and gave it to the Georgians only after being invited to feast with them.
 Indeed, people in Georgia often portray themselves as a nation of God fearing, hospitable warriors with a rich almost mythical history, but seemingly with a much younger national identity.
-An identity challenged by Persia, consecutive alliances with Russia, a communist past, and more recently, two armed conflicts which have bitten unproportionate large pieces of it’s land.
+An identity challenged by Persia, consecutive alliances with Russia, a communist past, and more recently, two armed conflicts which have tarnished the national ethos.
 An identity at times resonating fierce nationalist rhetoric carving deep rifts between peoples.
 These are moments from their stories…

-for International Women’s Day in 2017.
-Researcha was conducted together with Jurgita Vilpisauskaite while on patrol for the European Union Monitoring Mission (EUMM).
+was conducted during deployment to the European Union Monitoring Mission (EUMM).
 Fallckolm was based in Mtskheta as a Human Security Monitor between 2017-2018.